 Department of Higher Education and Training offers bursaries available for National Certificate Vocational courses and Report 191 (NATED or ‘N’) courses at public TVET Colleges to students who meet the criteria.
 These bursaries are not loans.
 The bursaries are administered by the National Student Financial Aid Service (NSFAS).
 Other bursaries are also available, which will vary from college to college.
-Prospective students should inquire at the college at which you plan to enrol as to what bursaries are available for the course you would like to study.
+Prospective students should inquire at the college at which they plan to enrol as to what bursaries are available for the course they would like to study.

 Department of Higher Education and Training, TVET College bursaries that the NSFAS administers are readily available, are subject to two important criteria.

 - Namely, the prospective student will be required to undergo a ‘means test’ that will indicate that the student really does need financial assistance and